 When creating your own mod, or using a mod not on the Steam Workshop, your mods folder must be placed inside the Mercury Fallen UserMods folder.
 Placing mod folders in the UserMods folder will ensure that the mod can be enabled in the Mod Manager in game.

 A mod must be contained in it’s own folder.
 In the root of this folder resides the modinfo.xml file and preview.jpg.
 Xml files that modify or add game data must be in a sub-folder.

 Sub folders containing your mod data files do not require any specific naming convention.
-When a mod is enabled the game will search all sub folders inside a mods main folder for xml data.
+When a mod is enabled the game will search all subfolders inside a mods main folder for game data.

-The mod preview image is required if submitting your mod to the Steam Workshop.
+A mod preview image is required if submitting your mod to the Steam Workshop.
 This file should be named preview.jpg and 512×512 pixel size is recommended.

 A modinfo.xml file must be in the root of your mod folder.
 This defines your mod and is required for your mod to function.
 The mod info file must contain the following XML content.
 You can use a text editor such as WordPad or Notepad++ to create and edit XML files.
 Change the values accordingly for your mod.

 <ModInfo> <Name>Generator Mod</Name> <Author>So & So</Author> <URL>http://wwww.website.com</URL> <Version>1.0</Version> <Summary>Increases Output of Coal Generator</Summary> </ModInfo>